 Author: Mark V. Baden, ADGA Genetic Advancement Committee Member

 PTAs are the genetic merit that an animal is expected to contribute to its offspring and is based on milk records from the Dairy Herd Improvement program and from linear appraisal data from ADGA.[i]
-How they are calculated is a complex, statistical process developed by the USDA’s Animal Improvement Programs Laboratory-AIPL, performed by a cooperative agreement between ADGA and the Council on Dairy Cattle Breeding and is released to the public biannually.
+How they are calculated is a complex, statistical process developed by the USDA’s Animal Improvement Programs Laboratory-AIPL, now run at the Council on Dairy Cattle Breeding with ADGA review and is released to the public biannually.
 The calculations account for several impacting factors including; differences in herd management (disease or superior kid raising), herd-sire interaction within the herd (differential use of sires across herds), lactation length, known pedigree data as well as other pertinent items included in the formula.
 PTAs are calculated for several traits, three that pertain to production; milk, fat, protein, and 13 that correlate to type traits and one for final score.

 An evaluation’s (PTAs) accuracy is called reliability (REL).
 Reliability is based on the amount of information included in the evaluation.
 All information on the animal, parents and progeny are included.
 As more daughters are included in a sire’s evaluation, more emphasis is placed on progeny information and less is placed on ancestor information.[ii]
 The more daughters in more herds increase reliability.
 An additional daughter in the same herd contributes less than another daughter in a different herd.